MapServer/MapServer/README.rst

   http://www.mapserver.org/

-Bug reports and enhancment submissions can be reported in the MapServer issue tracker at the following url.
+Bug reports and enhancement submissions can be reported in the MapServer issue tracker at the following url.
 If you do make changes and/or enhancements, please let us know so that they might be incorporated into future releases.